 There are significant strengths in the approach toward Student Progression.
 Grades serve as the clear requirement for, "Pre-defined and published regulations regarding student progression are in place."
 Importantly, each student's academic progress is monitored via an Academic Advisor.

-Evidence of a strong plan for data collection on student progress, information sharing and followup sharing is evident: All Academic Advisors have access to the data concerning all students they are advising, so they can be informed at any point, throughout the semester, of each student's progress.
+Evidence of a strong plan for data collection on student progress, information sharing and follow-up sharing is evident: "Faculty members are expected to input in the "Electronic Student Absence and Performance" facility provided through the university's Extranet platform, information regarding student weekly absences and performance for all students in their courses.
+All Academic Advisors have access to the data concerning all students they are advising, so they can be informed at any point, throughout the semester, of each student's progress.
 This allows for the early identification and intervention of students with academic or other difficulties.
+Furthermore, the

-Furthermore, the Studies and Student Welfare Service organizes twice in each semester "Consultation Weeks" during which all students must meet with their Academic Advisors and discuss their academic progress and concerns."
+Studies and Student Welfare Service organizes twice in each semester "Consultation Weeks" during which all students must meet with their Academic Advisors and discuss their academic progress and concerns."